mirikrupkin/mirikrupkin.github.io/_pages/talks.md

 **2015**

 - **Oral presentation**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
-Genetics, Genomics and Evolution conference, Tel-Aviv University, Israel. **Best Talk Award**
+Genetics, Genomics and Evolution conference, Tel-Aviv University, Israel.
+**Best Talk Award**.

 **2014**